 - About Plattsburgh

-Within a liberal arts college, the artist and the art historian work within a specific discipline.
-That discipline has its own traditions and history, its own processes, skills and vocabulary.
-Our program is carefully designed to give you a solid foundation, breadth of experience and depth of involvement.
+Studio Art and Art History are disciplines that exist alongside many others as part of a liberal arts college.
+Our area has its own traditions and history, its own processes, skills and vocabulary.
+We’ve carefully designed our programs to give you a solid foundation, breadth of experience and depth of involvement.
 This program will help you achieve your potential, whether you become an artist, or an art historian.

 To achieve our goal, we have created a broad and exciting curriculum and encourage the highest standards.
 We take seriously our responsibility for helping you identify your goals and for creating a supportive environment in which you can achieve them.
 We strive to nurture, nourish, and encourage your personal expression and vision, not just teach you a certain way of working.